 Quite rightly, other folks’ stuff – for example, gender-neutral toilets, breastfeeding areas, accessibility resources and so on – is acknowledged and (mostly) provided.
 But what about we menopausals?
 Many employers have LGBT networks and the like – where are the hot flush huddles?
 We are too ashamed of what’s happening to us to ask for what we need.
 Obviously, catering for all 66 symptoms (puffy eyes, burning mouths and tingling extremities, anyone?) might be a bit much, however, a bit of support and the ability to ask for what we need without shame might be a start.

 The other symptom of menopause that I’ve noticed is hypochondria (67 symptoms now).
 With so many things blamed on the ‘change’, it’s hard to know what you should pay attention to and what’s just a trivial sign of further decrepitude.
 Maybe more information, tests and reassurance might help.
-And certainly, advice about HRT and other treatment would be good.
+And certainly, advice about HRT and other treatment options from my favorite naturopath clinic would be good.